 - 1. Nomination of officers shall be held during the regularly scheduled meeting of the Spring Semester. - 2.
-The chairperson, vice-chairperson, and the secretary shall be nominated from the Trumbull Faculty Council. - 3.
-Any full-time faculty member may nominate a member of Faculty Council for the position of chairperson, vice-chairperson, or secretary.
+The chairperson, vice-chairperson, and the secretary shall be nominated from the Trumbull FC. - 3.
+Any FC member may nominate themselves or any other full-time faculty member who shall hold FC membership during the upcoming academic year for the position of chairperson, vice-chairperson, or secretary.